Bear Grylls Gear

 The results speak for themselves, and what he did was nothing short of incredible (-ly stupid).
 After watching The Dawn Wall with free climber Tommy Caldwell and his climbing partner Kevin Jorgeson I wondered if I was up to watch another climbing documentary about the same rock.
 This time it’s about Alex Honnold, the first person to ever free solo climb El Capitan, and to be fair I liked this story even more.

-Episodic Reviews
+Episodic Analysis

 For sure I can say that this is the highest ever accomplishment in sports of mankind ever and I’m so thankful that this documentary has been able to share it with us.
 Jimmy Chin is a professional climber, skier, mountaineer, 18-year member of The North Face Athlete Team and National Geographic Explorer.
 As the director, producer and cinematographer of the National Geographic Documentary Film Free Solo, which he co-directed with Elizabeth Chai Vasarhelyi, Chin captured rock climber Alex Honnold’s nail-biting free solo ascent of Yosemite National Park’s El Capitan.
 Consistently over the past 20 years, Chin has led or participated in cutting-edge climbing and ski mountaineering expeditions to all seven continents and made the first and only American ski descent from the summit of Mount Everest.
 He is also a filmmaker and National Geographic photographer.
 He has worked with many of the greatest explorers, adventurers and athletes of our time, documenting their exploits in the most challenging conditions and locations in the world.